 I know many of us are used to walking to our neighborhood schools, and that may still be your best answer.
 But you owe it to your child to really make sure.
 Please do your homework, and set your child up for success by getting the best possible school for them.

 Every week I will be publishing the upcoming school visits in my “What’s Happening in Oakland Education” on the blog, and we will be visiting schools and trying to help answer questions from families, please reach out if I can help or you would like to share with the community.
+I have compiled lists of schools that showed the greatest gains for different groups on the blog as well.

 There is probably no more important choice that you can make for you child, and if you wait too long, even the option of choosing will be gone.